benwr/soanm/README.md

   long as you ensure it's installed properly first.
 You'll also likely need an additional tool for managing your secrets, while with `soanm` you can pipe them safely to the new host from the old one.
+* You could use a dotfiles manager, like `chezmoi`.
+These typically won't install packages for you, or run arbitrary code, though.

+It's also possible that there are tools that will do all of the same things this does.
+If they exist, though, I couldn't find them.